-Strengths and limitations of this study:
+Strengths and limitations of this study

-- To our knowledge this is the first prospective randomised trial designed to assess the treatment of BPV following acute ischaemic stroke/TIA. - The protocol incorporates multiple BP measurement methods. - The chosen therapeutic interventions are in line with standard clinical practice for secondary stroke prevention.

-• The trial is open-label which could bias the analysis of treatment effects on BPV and any impact on stroke outcomes, but these are secondary exploratory outcomes in this feasibility trial.
+- ► To our knowledge, this is the first prospective randomised trial designed to assess the treatment of blood pressure variability (BPV) following acute ischaemic stroke/transient ischaemic attack. - ► The protocol incorporates multiple blood pressure measurement methods. - The chosen therapeutic interventions are in line with standard clinical practice for secondary stroke - The trial is open label which could bias the analysis of treatment effects on BPV and any impact on stroke outcomes, but these are secondary exploratory outcomes in this feasibility trial.